Grandparent Phone Scam Puts Seniors at High Risk

 Even if they realize they've been scammed, the FBI reports that senior citizens are less likely to report a fraud because they don't know how to report it, or are too ashamed to admit they've been tricked.
 They may be especially concerned that relatives will doubt their mental capacity to be independent.

 And those that do report the fraud only do so after realizing weeks or months after.
 With little memory of the call to assist investigators.

 The best way for you or an elderly loved one to avoid falling victim to these types of scams is by knowing the red flags described above.
 And never giving out financial information over the telephone or wiring money to an unverified recipient.

 To verify the identity of a caller, ask difficult questions only your loved one would know or try calling them back directly.
-You can also look up any number in CallerSmart's reverse phone tracer to check for suspicious activity.
+You can also look up any number in CallerSmart's cell phone number tracing app to check for suspicious activity.

-If you suspect you've been contacted by a scammer - hang up immediately and report the occurrence to the FTC's Complaint Center.
+If you suspect you've been contacted by a scammer - hang up immediately and report the occurrence to the FTC's Complaint Assistant.
 Then, report the number in our community phonebook by downloading CallerSmart's free reverse iPhone phone lookup app.
-If you don't have an iPhone you can still run a reverse number look up and leave your feedback on our website to protect others from falling victim to the same scam.
+If you don't have an iPhone you can still run a phone number trace and leave your feedback on our website to protect others from falling victim to the same scam.